AlgoritmiaClub/AlgoritmiaWebsite/content/members/leo-cumplido.md

 Software engineer with a passion for uncovering insights within data.
 Studied data science and mathematics.
-Creator of this web page :)
+Creator of this website :)